megacodist/algodraft/README.md

 # Metadata

 ## Section Statuses
 Each Markdown file representing a section of this tutorial utilizes a `status` field within its YAML frontmatter metadata.
 This status indicates the current stage of completion for that specific section, helping to track the overall progress of the tutorial development.
+The defined statuses are as follows:
+* **`Planned`**
+	* **Verbose Form:** Section Identified / Outlined - Writing Not Started
+	* **Meaning:** The section has been identified as necessary for the tutorial structure, and its corresponding file may exist (potentially with just a heading or a brief outline).
+However, significant content writing has not yet commenced.
+* **`Writing`**
+	* **Verbose Form:** Active Authoring in Progress
+	* **Meaning:** Active authoring is currently underway for this section.
+This status indicates that the content is being actively generated, composed, or significantly revised during the current work session.
+* **`Draft`**
+	* **Verbose Form:** First Pass Complete - Requires Review/Editing
+	* **Meaning:** The initial pass of writing the main content for this section is complete.
+The core information, concepts, and structure are present.
+However, the section likely requires further review, editing, polishing, addition of examples/images, or formatting before being considered final.
+* **`Ready`**
+	* **Verbose Form:** Content Finalized - Ready for Use/Publication
+	* **Meaning:** The content for this section is considered final and complete for the purpose of this tutorial.
+It has been written, reviewed, edited, and meets the requirements for inclusion.
+No further work is planned for this section at this time.